mschoeffel/Spring-Hibernate/out/production/Spring-Hibernate/spring/Hibernate/ManyToMany/README.md

 ## Hibernate Advanced Many to Many

-This is just a very basic example of how to use Hibernate to get a one to many / many to one unidirectional connection between two objects from the database.\
+This is just a very basic example of how to use Hibernate to get a many to many connection between two objects from the database.\
-The annotation "OneToMany" defines the connection type between two tables and the annotation "JoinColumn" defines the key to connect these two.\
+The annotation "ManyToMany" defines the connection type between two tables, the attribute "name" defines the connection table, the attribute "joinColumns" the column on the own side to connect to to the connection table and the annotation "inverseJoinColumns" the column to connect the other table to the connection table.\
-This time the "Course" gets a property list "Reviews" and links it with the annotation "OneToMany" and the attribute mapped by, that connects the Course class with the Review class.

 The config file for Hibernate is in the src directory and contains all the properties to create a connection to the database and defines the log level etc.

 To get the code working for you you need to modify the connection properties of the config file in the src directory and use the following sql database: